helm/charts/stable/wordpress/README.md

 ## Prerequisites

-- Kubernetes 1.3+ with Alpha APIs enabled
+- Kubernetes 1.4+ with Beta APIs enabled
 - PV provisioner support in the underlying infrastructure

 ## Get this chart